 - If you develop any flu-like symptoms, please inform us and then go home to rest, be tested if necessary, and be safe.

-- Note: Mask wearing is no longer mandatory but you are welcome to wear a mask at any time if you wish.
-Vaccination is not required, although we certainly highly recommend it, for everyone’s health and safety.
+- Note: You are welcome to wear a mask at any time if you wish.
+COVID vaccination is not required, although we certainly highly recommend it, for everyone’s health and safety.

 - Respect other dancers and help them feel safe, respected and welcome: